roine/form_process/README.md

 - DbProcess::getStructure("tableName") return the strucutre of the table
 - Form::received() return the $_REQUEST

+##V2 Coming##

+- check differents types(phone, email...)
+- able to add custom(ip, date...)

 ##V1##

-- able to check on column
+- able to check whether already exist
 - save into the database
-- get some informations
+- get some informations for developer